haveanicedaymydear/Assistant-Autogen/readme.md

 ## Key Features

 -   **Multi-Agent System:** Utilises distinct agent teams for writing and validation, each with specialised roles (`Planner`, `Document_Writer`, `Quality_Assessor`, `Fact_Checker`).
--   **Azure Blob Storage Integration:** All document I/O (source, processed, and final outputs) is handled through Azure Blob Storage, making the system scalable, cloud-native, and independent of local file systems.
+-   **Cloud-Native Architecture:** All document I/O (source, processed, and final outputs) is handled through **Azure Blob Storage**, making the system scalable and independent of local file systems.
 -   **Parallel Processing:** Employs Python's `asyncio` and a semaphore to concurrently generate and validate multiple document sections, significantly reducing total runtime.
 -   **Robust Correction Loop:** Each document section is created once, then put through a rigorous validate-correct-revalidate loop.
 This ensures that the expensive creation step is not repeated and that corrections are iteratively applied until the document meets quality standards.
 **Traceable, Versioned Outputs:** Every draft and feedback report for each iteration is saved as a separate, versioned file (e.g., `output_s1_i2.md`, `feedback_s1_i2.md`), providing a complete and auditable trail of the entire generation process.
 -   **Word Document Export:** Automatically parses the final structured Markdown output and populates a custom `.docx` template, producing a professionally formatted, ready-to-use final document.
--   **Configuration-Driven:** A central `config.py` file manages all application settings, file paths, and LLM configurations, making the system easy to manage and reconfigure.
+-   **Configuration-Driven:** A central `src/ehcp_autogen/config.py` file manages all application settings, file paths, and LLM configurations.
--   **Modular and DRY Guidance:** Agent instructions are externalised into a version-controllable `instructions/` directory.
+-   **Modular agent Guidance:** Agent instructions are externalised into a version-controllable `instructions/` directory.
 Reusable partials, including shared "structure" files, ensure consistency and adhere to the DRY (Don't Repeat Yourself) principle across both Writer and Validator teams.
 -   **Cloud-Ready Logging:** The system generates detailed run logs and a high-level process trace, saving them both locally and uploading them to a dedicated Azure Blob Storage container for persistent, reliable access.
 -   **Automated File Management:** Includes a pre-processing step to convert source PDFs to clean text and a guaranteed cleanup process to ensure a clean state for every run.
 -   **Tiered LLM Strategy:** Uses two different LLM tiers—a powerful model for content generation and a faster model for orchestration and planning.

+---

+## Prerequisites

+Before you begin, ensure you have the following installed and configured:

+-   **Python 3.11+**
+-   **An Azure Subscription** with permissions to create resources.
+-   **Azure CLI**
+-   **Docker Desktop** (for containerised deployment)

+---

 ## Architectural Overview